-A method and apparatus of performing a data transmission from an electronic device or a peripheral device of an electronic device is disclosed.
+A method and apparatus of performing a data transmission from an electronic device or a peripheral device of an electronic device to a peripheral device of a remote electronic device is disclosed.
 One example method of performing the data transmission may include transmitting data designated for the remote peripheral device to a local virtual device object.
 The data that is received by the local virtual device object is transmitted via at least one communication interface or peripheral device of the electronic device to at least one remote communication interface or peripheral device of the remote electronic device.
 The data arriving at the least one remote communication interface or peripheral device of the remote electronic device is received by a remote virtual device object and transmitted to the designated remote peripheral device.